SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

    to introduce type casting in a pattern matching context and to set up the crazy Any example at the end of the chapter.

 ..
-No section on upcasting because nobody can come up with an example that isn't excessively contrived.
+TODO: No section on upcasting because nobody can come up with an example that isn't excessively contrived.
    The reference shows the behavior in a contrived example.